Vision and Mission Statement

 The Lab for Open Innovation in Science at the ECN

 The ECN meets this unmet need with a unique combination of training formats, ranging from lectures to workshops and project-related applications.
-This new way of teaching which combines not only formal training on methods and concepts of OI by local and international experts.
+This new way of teaching which combines not only formal training on methods and concepts of OIS by local and international experts.
 It also supports an on-demand training when integrating these concepts in current research projects, leading to an original and effective mix of practical training and hands-on application of the learned lessons.
 This also includes the involvement of the responsible senior investigator overseeing the PhD project.
-Furthermore, this approach to training also provides participants with the necessary network of local and international experts which is needed to succeed while starting to establish OI relevant and suited research structures.
+Furthermore, this approach to training also provides participants with the necessary network of local and international experts which is needed to succeed while starting to establish OIS relevant and suited research structures.